 Cartridges that throw heavy bullets at medium velocities are more powerful than a lighter bullet traveling faster because light bullets lack the ability to penetrate and cause damage.

-Just like you wouldn’t use a Ford Fiesta to move a boat you wouldn’t get in an 18 wheeler to drive to work, balance of power is they key and depending on what you’re shooting at you may need far less than you think.
+Just like you wouldn’t use a Ford Fiesta to move a boat you wouldn’t get in an 18-wheeler to drive to work.
+The balance of power is the key.

-If you’re on a budget, just getting started, or just want an all-around gun…flexibility is important.
+If you’re on a budget, just getting started, or just want an all-around gun, flexibility is important.

 I also recommend to not be tempted to buy too powerful of a cartridge for the job you have.